beeva-arturomartinez/beeva-best-practices/backend/rest/README.md

 * **X-Rate-Limit-Remaining**: The number of remaining requests in the current period
 * **X-Rate-Limit-Reset**: The number of seconds left in the current period.
 It is necessary to clarify at this point that should not be confused with a timestamp, you should be the seconds remaining to avoid problems with time zones.

-As we can see in the following [link](http://stackoverflow.com/questions/16022624/examples-of-http-api-rate-limiting-http-response-headers), There are multiple APIs that use these headers (and sometimes more), to inform the user of the limits.
+As we can see in the following [link](#examples-api-throughput-restrictions), There are multiple APIs that use these headers (and sometimes more), to inform the user of the limits.

-For ending this section, when the request limit is reached, the response will return this code status: ***HTTP - 429 Too Many Requests*** as indicated in the [RFC 6585](http://tools.ietf.org/html/rfc6585#section-4)
+For ending this section, when the request limit is reached, the response will return this code status: ***HTTP - 429 Too Many Requests*** as indicated in the [RFC 6585 Section 4](#rfc-6585-section-4)

 ## OAuth